thebrandonallen/bp-block-users/readme.txt

 == Changelog ==

 = 0.2.0 ({{release_date}}) =
+The short story is that everything is deprecated!
+Yikes!
+This was a quick experiment to satisfy an immediate need.
+Turns out, it had staying power.

+That brings us to 0.2.0.
+All functions have been renamed with a better prefix `bpbu_`, or they have been moved into separate classes.
+BP Block Users is now a first class citizen on BuddyPress, and is loaded as a component.

+All that being said, the plugin should work the same or better than before!

 * Bumped minimum required WordPress version to 4.3.0.
 * Bumped minimum required BuddyPress version to 2.4.0.
+* BP Block Users is now loaded as a BuddyPress component.
+* Added a blocked users list table to `Users` admin screen.
+* Improved handling of blocked users.

 = 0.1.0 (2015-09-22) =
 * Initial release.